project-chip/connectedhomeip/docs/VSCODE_DEVELOPMENT.md

 [Visual Studio Code](https://code.visualstudio.com/) is a great and simple IDE that can be used to build & develop with for CHIP.

-CHIP supports the docker / remote container workflow in Visual Studio Code, and has an container environment setup automatically.
+CHIP supports the docker / remote container workflow in Visual Studio Code, and has a container environment setup automatically.
 You can read more about this workflow [here](https://code.visualstudio.com/docs/remote/containers).

 Tested on:
 * MacOS